 Ensure that you develop a website that is responsive.
 Your blog should be easy to navigate on both desktop and mobile platforms.
 An unresponsive website puts you at the risk of losing valuable traffic when people on mobile devices are unable to access your blog since it’s not user-friendly.

 - Grow A Mailing List

 If you’re serious about your blog, you need to have a mailing list.
 A mailing list ensures that you have access to people’s inboxes whenever you want.
 This removes over-reliance on Google and social networking sites for traffic.
 You don’t want your business to be affected in a crippling way by a change in policy by these sites.

 Images and video are gaining popularity over text.
 You need to invest in proper photos that have an attribution license.
 You could take your own photos or have a professional do that for you.
 A blog that has quality visual content stands out from other blogs.

 - Spend Money on Ads

 You will need to run ads to promote your blog.
 Advertising need not be expensive.
 Set aside $25 for advertising on a social network site such as Facebook and watch how things unravel.
-The genius behind networking is that recipients of the ads can share them on their own will and this is a plus for you.
+The genius behind advertising on social media is that recipients of the ads can share them on their profiles and this is a plus for you.

 You need to outsource some aspects of running your blog such as managing updates and the social network pages.
 This allows you to concentrate on churning out creative content that converts readers into customers.

 Avoid free hosting options such as BlogSpot and WordPress.
-Instead, set up a WordPress blog on your own host.
+Instead, set up a WordPress blog with your own host.
 If you outgrow the free host, moving to your own domain will be a tedious exercise.
 Also, the control and branding options that you enjoy on a free blog host are limited by propriety rights of the host.
-Get a hosting service that meets the needs of your pocket and uniqueness of your blog.
+Get a hosting service that is pocket friendly and meets any other unique needs you might have.